FreePBX Production Install Guide (RHEL v6, Asterisk v1.8+, FreePBX v2.9+)

 NOTE:This is only for RHEL5 based systems.
 You do not need to do this for RHEL6.

-On RHEL v6 and it's clone distributions the php-pear-DB package is not included.
-You need to download it from an official mirror and install otherwise the FreePBX install will fail.
-Click the link to check for the latest version.
+On RHEL v6 and it's clone distributions the php-pear-DB package is not included so we need to install it

 RHEL v6 uses a newer version of php.
 In this version php-posix is no longer in php-common, it is in php-process.
 So you need to install php-process if using RHEL v6 or it's clones otherwise the FreePBX install will fail.